 - Taking any other action considered appropriate to further the aims and objectives of the Association.

-- No expense allowance is payable to Members of this Committee.
+No expense allowance is payable to members of this AC.

 - Following activities and reporting to the President

 - Convening meetings when requested by the President